 It also makes her uniquely placed to help guide HR professionals who are keen to enable equal opportunities for people living with disabilities.

 This article was originally published in HRM magazine’s April 2019 edition.

 Susan Scott-Parker will be speaking at this year’s AHRI National Convention and Exhibition in Brisbane (16-19 September).
-Register now to take advantage of the early-bird offer – it’s open until 30 June.
+Registration closes today, so make sure you get in now.